Manifesto of the Ninety-Three

-Whilst various people expressed sympathy with these sentiments, only the philosopher Otto Buek and Albert Einstein signed it and it remained unpublished at the time.
+Whilst various people expressed sympathy with those sentiments, only the philosopher Otto Buek and Albert Einstein signed Foerster and Nicolai's counter manifesto and it remained unpublished at the time.
 It was subsequently brought to light by Einstein.

-A report in 1921 in The New York Times found that of 76 surviving signatories, 60 expressed varying degrees of regret.
-Some claimed not to have seen what they had signed.
+In 1921, a report in The New York Times found that of 76 surviving signatories, 60 expressed varying degrees of regret, and some claimed not to have seen what they had signed.

 Purpose and reaction

 The manifesto was primarily designed to contradict the negative image of Germany being portrayed in the press by other countries (especially in Britain), which is indicated by the fact that it was published in ten different languages.
-In addition, the manifesto articulated moral indignation, laid charges against foreign governments, academic institutions, and scholars whom the authors believed had wronged the German nation.
+In addition, the manifesto articulated moral indignation, laying charges against foreign governments, academic institutions, and scholars whom the authors believed had wronged the German nation.
 They also probably hoped to undermine support for the war among the civilian population of the Entente powers by demonstrating that German scientists — who at the time were very highly reputed — were fully in support of their country, thereby inducing the intellectuals of other European nations to put pressure on the governments of their respective countries.
-The reaction of both the European and American press and of academic institutions around the world indicate that this attempt was a failure.
+The reaction of both the European and American press, and of academic institutions around the world, indicate that the attempt was a failure.

 Text

-Here is an English translation (italics in original):
+Here is the English translation (italics in original) as reprinted after the war:

 Signatories

-The 93 signatories included Nobel Prize laureates, artists, physicians, physicists, chemists, theologians, philosophers, poets, architects and known college teachers.
+The 93 signatories included Nobel laureates, architects, artists, chemists, composers, philosophers, physicians, physicists, poets, theologians and known college teachers.
 The German composer Richard Strauss refused to sign, on the basis that "Declarations about war and politics are not fitting for an artist."